 - Are willing to commit one academic year to intensive study and self-development

-Upon graduation, you will have developed skills to:
+Upon graduation, you will have developed: